nishanthprakasan/games/Chess/Readme.txt

-Contains a multi player chess game (Not complete as of now)
+Contains a multi player chess game
+User needs to choose a time control and game automatically starts